JV17/JVMenuPopover/README.md

 }
 ```

-* Then, we need to set our data model for our menu using the class `JVMenuItems` which holds all the menu images, titles and the close button image to display.
+* Then, in your rootController we need to set our data model for our menu using the class `JVMenuItems` which holds all the menu images, titles and the close button image to display.
 Also, we can set our preferred menu animation.
 And we need to create the `JVMenuPopoverView` which is the actual menu with the menu items.
 Note: The same approach here the use of lazy intialization.

 ```objc
 - (JVMenuItems *)menuItems